Sarah Kernochan: Music career

-Sarah is also a singer, lyricist, and composer.
-During the next two years after the release of Marjoe, she released two albums on RCA Records as a singer-songwriter, House of Pain and Beat Around the Bush.
+Kernochan is also a singer, lyricist and composer.
+During the two years after the release of Marjoe, she released two albums on RCA Records as a singer-songwriter, House of Pain and Beat Around the Bush.
+In addition to singing, she played piano and contributed arrangements.

-Kernochan released her third album as a singer-songwriter, "Decades of Demos," in 2013.
+Kernochan released her third album as a singer-songwriter, Decades of Demos, in 2013.
 She also wrote the musical Sleeparound Town, which was a show about puberty and featured five adolescents.

 Personal life

 Kernochan is married to American stage director James Lapine, a Pulitzer Prize and three-time Tony Award winner.
 The couple's daughter is food and health writer Phoebe Lapine.